danjac/radiofeed-app/README.md

 Next copy `.env.example` to `.env`.
 The default settings should work with the Docker services provided, otherwise modify as needed, in particular `DATABASE_URL` and `REDIS_URL`.

-You should run your development environment inside a virtualenv: Poetry should do this for you automatically:
+You should run your development environment inside a virtualenv.
+Poetry should do this for you automatically:

 ```bash
 poetry env use 3.12
 poetry install
 ```

+Alternatively you can just run `make install` (see below) which will install your Poetry environment in addition to other dependencies.

 The `Makefile` has some convenient shortcuts for local development, including:

-* `make install`: download and install front and backend dependencies
+* `make install`: download and install front and backend Javascript and Python dependencies
 * `make dbinstall`: run migrations and install sample fixtures
 * `make test`: run unit tests
 * `make update`: update all front and backend dependencies to latest available versions